wrrnlim/guides/virtualbox-vm/README.md

-# Setting up Ubuntu VM
+# How to set up a Ubuntu VM with VirtualBox

 This guide will outline how to set up an Ubuntu virtual machine (VM) on [VirtualBox](https://www.virtualbox.org/)